thisisjonchen/mlnotes/README.md

 - Every layer inputs a vector of numbers and applies a bunch of logistic regression units to it, and then outputs another vector of numbers (activations) that will be the input into subsequent layers until the final/output layer's prediction of the NN that we then can then threshold
 - The *number of layers* includes all hidden layers + output layer, excluding the input layer, and is indexed from 1 (where the input layer is 0)

 A neural network layer comprises many neurons, each with its own weight $w$ and bias $b$.
-These parameters are considered in their respective activations $g(z).
+These parameters are considered in their respective activations $g(z)$.
 - By convention, the activations per layer are denoted by $a^{[i]}$, where $i$ is the index of the particular layer.
 - $a^{[1]}$ means the activations from layer 1, $a^{[2]}$ means the activations from layer 2, etc.
 - To further differentiate neurons' parameters from different layers, we could use the superscript $[i]$ again, where $w_j^{[i]}$ and $b_j^{[i]}$